Find and Delete Duplicate Rows in MySQL with Examples

 Conclusion

 SQL statements with GROUP BY and HAVING clauses can be used to identify the count of rows with the same data for one or more columns.
 These are very useful to identify duplicates.
 We have discussed the SQL statement to identify the duplicate rows and then another SQL statement to delete only the duplicate rows.
-I hope, this will be useful for you.
+I hope this will be useful to you.